quanhoang-hybrbase/react-untitled-ui-core/docs/instructions.md

   - Not using the correct naming convention for the React component (E##ComponentName format, e.g. "E00SocialIcon" instead of "SocialIcon")
   - Creating component-specific assets folders instead of using the global src/assets directory for all assets
   - Not including specific unit tests for component naming and props testing
-  - Using incorrect prop names that don't match the Figma Documentation (e.g., using "hasLabel" instead of "supportingText")
+  - Using incorrect prop names that don't match the Figma Documentation AND the rules defined in "Typescript Props Type Template" rules in "docs/code-patterns.md"  (e.g., using "hasLabel" instead of "supportingText" or "configIconPosition" instead of "iconPosition")
   - Not organizing sections in the README file in the correct order as specified in the Expected Output
   - Not following the standard component folder structure as defined in the project rules (e.g., missing the parts/ folder for the component implementation)